-In addition, taking into account the relevance of the mortgage market in Spain, BBVA has shown within its Responsible Business strategy a framework for social action in housing matters that goes beyond what is legally established, affecting this Commitment to Human Rights and the Sustainable Development goals, mainly in terms of SDG 1: No Poverty and SDG 10: Reduced inequalities.
+Moreover, taking into account the importance of the mortgage market in Spain, as part of its Responsible Business strategy BBVA has designed a framework for social action in housing matters that goes beyond what is legally established and has a bearing on its Commitment to Human Rights and the Sustainable Development Goals, in particular SDG 11.

-Today, over 750,000 families live in homes financed by BBVA in Spain.
+Currently more than 745,000 families live in BBVA-financed housing in Spain.